y2kappa/blog/README.md

 - [ ] article about deleting code
 - [ ] cargo depcheck like npm with warnings and clippy and github action
 - [ ] cargo binary to create a template rust html

-- [ ] gatsby small website with uk's incompetence about coronavirus